sboerwinkle/bounce_brawl/LevelCraftReadme.txt

 Tools are anything with a box drawn on them.
 They're nice, sometimes.
 Let's make one.

 Open task.c.
 Look for the string "addTool".
 Here we are.
 Let's add a new function.
 We'll call it addToolTeleport.
 We need a number to serve as our tool identifier, and arbitrarily I choose 76.
-Some of the existing function, like addToolDestroy and addToolGrab, operate on a pre-existing node - we're going to model ours on addToolGun, which creates its node.
+Some of the existing functions, like addToolDestroy and addToolGrab, operate on a pre-existing node - we're going to model ours on addToolGun, which creates its node.
 So, below addToolGun, add the following:
 ***
 void addToolTeleport(int x, int y)
 {